What is Chiari malformation?

 Children with type II Chiari malformation may need surgery to close the opening in the back of the skull and to move the position of the spinal cord.

-If your child has other conditions related to the Chiari malformation, such as hydrocephalus (fluid in the brain), he or she may need a different type of surgery or a shunt (a thin tube) to drain extra fluid out of the brain.
+If your child has other conditions related to the Chiari malformation, such as hydrocephalus, he or she may need a different type of surgery or a shunt (a thin tube) to drain extra fluid out of the brain.

 What is the long-term outlook for Chiari malformation?